docsforadobe/after-effects-plugin-guide/docs/effect-ui-events/PF_EventUnion.rst

 Click
 ================================================================================

-A mouse click or drag occurred within the custom UI’s area.
+A mouse click or drag occurred within the custom UI's area.

 PF_DoClickEventInfo
 ********************************************************************************